-Approval of the Plan
+Completion of the Plan

-Connections & Exchanges, the finalized arts and heritage 10-year plan, was presented to the Community and Public Services Committee on October 17, 2018, who unanimously recommended it to Edmonton City Council.
-On October 23, 2018, Connections & Exchanges was approved unanimously by Edmonton City Council.
+Connections & Exchanges, the finalized arts and heritage 10-year plan, is presented to the Community and Public Services Committee and to Edmonton City Council.

 You inhale sharply as you step off the bus into the cold northern air.
 You're home.
 Or ten minutes away from home, if your cousins were on time to pick you up from the bus stop.